k78ma/quartz/content/Linear Algebra/Linear Algebra.md

 ---
-title: "Linear Algebra"
+title: Linear Algebra
+tags:
+  - lin-alg
-tag: lin-alg, moc
+  - moc
 date: 2023-06-25
-alias:
+aliases:
 ---

 A good foundation of linear algebra contributes to deeper understanding of [[Machine Learning]] and [[Robotics]].